riboflavin/test-framer-sync/compare/zoom-ai-vs-fathom.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Zoom AI and Fathom
 Zoom AI:
 - Pros: Native integration with Zoom, real-time Q&A during meetings, unique whiteboard AI, included with paid Zoom.
 - Cons: Zoom-only functionality, no free access, speaker ID limits, no custom vocabulary support.

 Fathom:
 - Pros: Top-notch accuracy in transcripts, quick summaries, free core features, supports multiple languages.
 - Cons: Historically Zoom-only, potential duplicate note issues, limited live collaboration, advanced features require paid plan.
-In general, users say that Zoom AI: - Native integration – no setup if you use Zoom, and outputs appear right in Zoom Chat​meetjamie.ai
-.
-- Real-time Q&A and assistance during meetings (ask the AI on the fly).
-- Unique whiteboard AI for creating mind-maps/diagrams in meeting​meetjamie.ai
-.
-- Included with paid Zoom (no extra fee for existing Zoom subscribers)​news.zoom.us
-..
-However, they also say: - Zoom-only: Doesn’t work on Google Meet, Teams, etc.​meetjamie.ai .
-- No free access – requires a Zoom paid plan (~$15+ monthly)​meetjamie.ai
-.
-- Speaker ID limits: won’t capture anyone not logged in as Zoom user (e.g., a speaker in the room)​meetjamie.ai .
-- No custom vocabulary, so industry jargon may transcribe poorly​meetjamie.ai ..
-In general, users say that Fathom: - Top-notch accuracy in transcripts, even with multiple speakers​capterra.com .
-- Quick, high-quality summaries that capture key points and decisions​capterra.com .
-- Free unlimited usage for core features (rare in this space)​thebusinessdive.com .
-- Supports many languages (users report better results for non-English than competitors)​capterra.com
-..
-However, they also say: - Historically Zoom-only (new support for other platforms is recent and in beta)​marketplace.zoom.us
-.
-- Some duplicate note issues if multiple team members use it simultaneously on a call​capterra.com .
-- Lacks a bit in live collaboration; mainly focused on post-meeting output (notes are viewable after, not edited in real-time by multiple people).
-- Advanced features like custom integrations or extended analytics require paid plan (free covers basics)..
 | Feature                           | Zoom AI               | Fathom               |
 |-----------------------------------|-----------------------|----------------------|
 | Trial/Free Plan                   | ❌ Requires paid Zoom  | ✅ Free unlimited plan|